Velour Tracksuits Are Back, Baby

 Urban Outfitters.

-ASOS DESIGN Curve Velour Off Shoulder Sweatshirt
+ASOS DESIGN Curve Velour Off-Shoulder Sweatshirt

-This velour pullover cross references the off-the-shoulder trend that took off back in the 80s.
+This velour pullover cross-references the off-the-shoulder trend that took off back in the '80s.
 The ultra-soft velour fabric and its subdued violet-gray hue keep this piece from looking too Flashdance-inspired.

-ASOS Design curve velour off shoulder sweatshirt, $36 at ASOS
+ASOS Design curve velour off-shoulder sweatshirt, $36 at ASOS

 Photo: